reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

----
-lab:
-    title: 'Analyze data in a data warehouse'
+Title: Analyze data in a data warehouse

-    module: 'Get started with data warehouses in Microsoft Fabric'
+Module: Get started with data warehouses in Microsoft Fabric

 ---

 # Analyze data in a data warehouse